 Danielle Moodie-Mills, an advisor for LGBT Policy & Racial Justice at the Center for American Progress, told msnbc the relative silence surrounding the killings of transgender women of color is more of a reflection on what it takes to grab national attention, rather than evidence of the Black Lives Matter movement’s shortcomings.

 “What’s happening with the trans women of color cases is that they’re happening under the cloak of darkness, and so it’s not as amplified,” said Moodie-Mills.
 “Their bodies are being found days later or weeks later.
 It’s terrible the kind of publicity and awareness we need.
 Something has to happen in broad daylight for us to be outraged.”

 But, continued Moodie-Mills, LGBT equality is very much a part of the Black Lives Matter movement.
-In fact, she pointed out, the hashtag was actually founded by three black lesbians, and the Black Life Matters “Freedom Ride” from New York to Ferguson was organized by gay people as well.
-Trans Women of Color Collective’s Hunter is also a member of Black Lives Matter’s leadership team.
+In fact, she pointed out, the hashtag was actually founded by three black lesbians, while the Black Life Matters “Freedom Ride” from New York to Ferguson was organized by gay people as well.
+Trans Women of Color Collective’s Hunter is a member of Black Lives Matter’s leadership team.

 “The narrative that is painted by mainstream media will have you to believe that Black Trans Women are not part of the movement which is simply not true,” said Hunter.
 “Black Lives Matter and Trans Women of Color Collective have been working intently for the past 3 months to center the narratives of those most disproportionately impacted by structural oppression in our social justice efforts.”